- About Us

 The teachers at IMS decided to continue offering retreats throughout this building period, knowing that conditions for practice are rarely perfect.
 We trust that these particular conditions can be met with the equanimity and grace with which we meet a range of conditions in our lives.

 All of us at IMS look forward to supporting you on retreat.

-Michele McDonald has taught insight meditation around the world for 31 years, helping individuals to find their own natural entry points into stillness and deep liberation.
-She is a co-founder of Vipassana Hawai'i as well as a leader of retreats for youth and Burma relief projects.
+Michele McDonald has taught insight meditation around the world for over 35 years, helping individuals to find their own natural entry points into stillness and deep liberation.
+She is a co-founder of Vipassana Hawai'i as well as a leader of retreats for youth and taking part in Burma relief projects.